 This 800-acre campus is distinguished by its diverse landscapes of grassy marshes, lush woodlands, upland meadows and rows of historic oak trees.

-Ayers Saint Gross is transforming Atturaif Living Museum into a world-class tourist and UNESCO World Heritage site through architecture and urban design.
+This architecture and urban design project is transforming the Atturaif Living Museum into a world-class UNESCO World Heritage site.